Kia ora, welcome to Volunteering Northland

 Are you new to volunteering or unsure about something?
 If you would like an individual consultation to discuss your situation we are happpy to meet with you.
 Give us a call to arrange an appointment or to have a chat on (09) 945 4984 / 0800 865 268.

-Code of practice
+Code of Practice for Volunteers

 • Consider opportunities for job training and personal development.